-A Cancer Care Approach Tailored To The Elderly May Give Better Results
+A Cancer Care Approach Tailored To The Elderly May Have Better Results

 "Sometimes you don't want to ask questions because you're afraid you may have to deal with the answers," says Otis Brawley, Bloomberg distinguished professor of oncology and epidemiology at Johns Hopkins University in Baltimore.

-"The test tends to give us answers that scare us from treatment and we are supposed to treat patients," he says.
+"The test tends to give us answers that scare us from treatment, and we are supposed to treat patients," he says.

 Often, if a cancer patient is turned away from treatment, they try to find a doctor that will offer it anyway.